duezero/LiPo-cycles-counter/README.md

 - RFID tags (mifare classic 1k, default password FFFFFFFFFFFF)

 **IMPORTANT**<br />
 LiPo cells are enclosed in aluminum foil that can interfere with rfid tags, by placing the tag on the bottom of the battery there should be no problems.
 On the side of batteries instead probably the tag will not work.
-To avoid interferences is necessary to increase distance(using non metallic shim) between tag and battery until reading is ok.
+To avoid interferences is necessary to increase distance(using non metallic shim) between tag and battery until reading is ok. <br />

+3D files are not available yet